dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 }
 ```

-As with all [configuration-based settings](/dotnet/core/extensions/configuration), you can configure these with alternative providers, such as, [user secrets](/aspnet/core/security/app-secrets), or [environment variables](/dotnet/core/extensions/configuration-providers#environment-variable-configuration-provider).
+As with all [configuration-based settings](/dotnet/core/extensions/configuration), you can configure these with alternative providers, such as [user secrets](/aspnet/core/security/app-secrets) or [environment variables](/dotnet/core/extensions/configuration-providers#environment-variable-configuration-provider).
 The `Azure:CredentialStore` value can be set to one of the following values:

 - `AzureCLI`: Delegates to the <xref:Azure.Identity.AzureCliCredential>.
 - `AzurePowerShell`: Delegates to the <xref:Azure.Identity.AzurePowerShellCredential>.